Multi-State Collaborative for Learning Assessment

 - Work will be collected from students who are 75% of the way through their intended degree (associate's or bachelor's), across a wide variety of programs and disciplines (both LDC-transfer and Career/Technical Education), and evaluated by a multi-state panel using the rubrics developed by faculty via the AAC&U LEAP project.

-- A key feature is that the assignments used, and student work collected, are not “extra,” but embedded in the normal flow of teaching and learning.
+- A key feature is that the assignments used, and the work collected from students, are not “extra,” but embedded in the normal flow of teaching and learning.

 - These core competencies are not the sole responsibility of Writing and Math faculty, but developed (we hope) over time as a student pursues his or her degree.
 By focusing on students closer to graduation, we hope to learn how their learning has been shaped by the whole collection of courses they have taken.